 - Album Title Drop:

-- The Alleged Car: Even by metal standards, their van is a piece of shit and they'll happily admit it.
-Adam even walked one interviewer through all the bizarre and frustrating quirks of it, which include lots of bad sensors that essentially make most of the indicator lights and dials on the dashboard worthless, bad locks that render several doors largely unusable, and frustrating air conditioning quirks that seem to be indicative of larger electrical problems; Digital Tour Bus (who were given an overview of the old van) even told them that it was quite literally the worst tour vehicle that they had ever covered.
+- The Alleged Car: Even by metal standards, their old van was a piece of shit and they were more than happy to admit it.
+Adam even walked one interviewer through all the bizarre and frustrating quirks of it, which included lots of bad sensors that essentially made most of the indicator lights and dials on the dashboard worthless, bad locks that rendered several doors largely unusable, and frustrating air conditioning quirks that seemed to be indicative of larger electrical problems; Digital Tour Bus (who were given an overview of the old van) even told them that it was quite literally the worst tour vehicle that they had ever covered.
 They got a newer, much better one, however, and their old one presumably met its end in a scrapyard.

 - Apocalypse How: "Mechanical Trees" features a Class 1 that is fast on its way to Class 2; civilization still exists, but the atmosphere is so thoroughly polluted that breathable air has to be created by the titular devices.
 Eventually turns into a Class 3 by the end of Monarchy.